Students have the right to appeal academic actions. See Academic Dispute Resolution Procedure.

 Once all required admission documents have been received by the Office of Admissions, the student’s admission packet is forwarded to the chair or designee of the specific program.
 The acceptance decision is made by the chair or designee, subject to review and approval by the Graduate School.
 The Graduate School then informs the Office of Admissions of the decision.
 The Office of Admissions sends a letter of acceptance directly to the applicant, accompanied by the official certificate of admission from the Graduate School.
 Acceptance does not establish candidacy in a graduate program (see General University Requirements for Graduate Degrees for more information).

 A student who has been admitted to a UAA graduate program and is enrolled for 9 or more 600-level credits is classified as full-time.
 Any graduate-level course in which the student enrolls in any semester and is listed on the approved GSP and is counted toward their degree potentially contributes to full-time status.
 This includes coursework taken at other universities or abroad (see Transfer Credits on this page).

 The chair or designee of the department offering the graduate program, with the approval of the Graduate School, appoints a graduate advisor for each student accepted to the program.
 The graduate advisor and the departmental chair will normally be from the same program unless prior approval has been made by the Graduate School.
-Assigned advisors must be certified annually in the Family Educational Rights and Privacy Act (FERPA), and must be registered with the Office of the Registrar.
-Students are expected to meet with advisors by the end of the first semester, or the equivalent of 9 credits of study, in order to produce an initial GSP.
+Assigned advisors must be certified annually in the Family Educational Rights and Privacy Act (FERPA) and must be registered with the Office of the Registrar.
+Students are expected to meet with advisors by the end of the first semester, or the equivalent of 6 credits of study, in order to plan their coursework.

 Graduate Studies Committee